Szymon-Michalak/iOS-Resources/blog/WhatIsCodeCoverage.md

 This option is disabled by default.

-To enable it for your project, edit the target’s settings and select the Code Coverage checkbox:
+To enable it for your project, edit the target’s settings and select the Code Coverage checkbox.

 Now, when you run your tests, you’ll see a breakdown of what areas of your codebase are covered by tests.